the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 - every column has a defined standard on how to enter data in it, or a taxonomy of terms that one can use.
 - One person is responsible to answer putative questions during data collection.
 - every spreadsheet is validated before entering the analysis workflow, and as soon as possible.

+## Data manipulation and analysis

+**Do not do data manipulation or analysis in a spreadsheet program.**

+In particular, only copy-paste from one spreadsheet to another if the process is used very rarely.
+It is now very easy to read and combine the different spreadsheets in the analysis software, with the additional advantage that the software will return an error message if the headers do not fit.

 ## Summary